haven1433/HexManiacAdvance/src/HexManiac.Core/Models/Code/scriptReference.md

 Example:
 ```
-# From BPRE0, 1A94AA
+# From BPRE0, 1A9A3C
-single.battle.rematch GREG <1C1521> <1836B3>
+single.battle.rematch RICKY <1C163C> <183E2A>
 {
-You're a TRAINER, aren't you?
-Let's get with it right away!
+Oh!
+You're that nosy kid who
+eavesdropped on us!
 }
 {
-If I had new POKéMON, I would've
-won!
+I just can't win!
 }
 ```
 Notes: